rohan843/cybersecurity-notes/README.md

 The company had to pay over $575 million to resolve customer complaints and cover required fines.

 This large fine alerted other companies to take measures to prevent such a breach on their systems.

+## Common Cybersecurity Attacks

+### Phishing

+Phishing is the use of digital communications to trick people into revealing sensitive data or deploying malicious software.